shensquared/setrock/auth_client/README.md

 The idea is that at each step, there will be certain *keys* or *tokens* that identifies who you are + what the web service is doing.

 When you first successfully log in MIT Touchstone, the browser gets back an **authorization code**.
-The **authorization code** just says "a user logged in to our page".
+The **authorization code** just says "a specific user logged in to our page".

 The **authorization code** can then be exchanged for an **access token**, which grants it the ability to access information about you.
-To do this, it requires the web service to send a **client secret**, which identifies the browser/web service to the OIDC server (so OIDC can verify that it's a web service it knows about).
+To do this, it requires the web service to send a **client secret**, which uniquely identifies the browser/web service to the OIDC server (so OIDC can verify that it's a registered web service).

-Lastly, the **access token** is used to fetch identifying information (like your email and name) at the OIDC userinfo endpoint, after which point the web service can be sure of your identity, and the login process completes.
+The **access token** is then used to fetch identifying information (like your email and name) at the OIDC `/oidc/userinfo` endpoint, after which point the web service is relayed information about your identity, and the login process completes.

 ## Related Works